Last Update: 3/13/2023

 My first AtGames product purchase was the AtGames Legends Pinball (ALP).
 I really love this machine, so much so I began creating the ALP Guide shortly after setting it up.
 In that guide, it was my goal to document everything I’ve learned to help the community.

 Fast-forward four months, I’m excited to say I now own an AtGames Legends Ultimate (ALU)!
 Huge thank you to AtGames which provided this unit for review and guide development.
-I am again documenting my experiences with this product to share it’s cool features, assist with issues or help you decide if it’s something you’re interested in.
-The good news is that the AtGames platform is very similar between machines.
+The goal of this guide is to inform and assist with issues with your ALU.
+If it’s a machine you’re considering, hopefully you find answers to your questions here.
+The AtGames platform is very similar between machines.
 Once you learn one, you’ll feel right at home with the other.
 There are differences between the two, therefore a new guide specific to the ALU was necessary.
 There is always something new to learn and this guide will continue to expand over time.

 How-To link to a specific section on this page: go to the Table of Contents (below) and click a section to reference.
 Copy the URL from the address-bar of your browser and paste in your video description/post/blog.
 This will direct a viewer to a specific section in any of the guides you find here.